Hiring A Headmaster

 Step 7: Candidate Introduction to Client & Preliminary Client Interviews

 The three to five most highly qualified candidates are introduced to the client, and interviews are conducted by their committee.
-HEG then follows up with the client and then each candidate for feedback after the interviews are completed to ensure that all-important issues are identified.
-As needed, HEG assists in any clarification or problem resolution between candidates and the client.
+HEG then follows up with the client and each candidate for feedback after the interviews are completed to ensure that all-important issues are identified.
+As needed, HEG assists in clarifying or resolving problems between candidates and the client.

 Step 8: 2nd Candidate Interview with Client

 After the initial interview process, the client may wish to interview the top one or two candidates a second time.
-After determining the preferred candidate(s), additional stakeholders may join the Search Committee and interview the candidate, in order to gain additional input leading to a final decision.
+After determining the preferred candidate(s), additional stakeholders may join the Search Committee and interview the candidate to gain further input and lead to a final decision.

 Step 9: Offer & Negotiations

 Our clients often ask HEG to assist in structuring the contract and compensation package.
 HEG also acts as a facilitator to resolve issues such as relocation, severance agreements, etc. After the client makes the offer, HEG seeks the candidate's response.
 If there is any hesitation in the candidate accepting the offer, we help resolve any problems that might prevent the offer from being accepted.
-Acting as the neutral "go-between" during the offer period helps prevent any breakdown in communication during the "courtship" and decreases the potential for misunderstandings between the client and the candidate.
-Once the candidate has accepted the offer, HEG talks with the candidate in order to minimize any apprehensions or questions that may arise regarding the new position and to avoid the development of any other situations that might cause the candidate to change his/her mind.
+Acting as the neutral "go-between" during the offer period helps prevent any breakdown in communication during the "courtship."
+It decreases the potential for misunderstandings between the client and the candidate.
+Once the candidate has accepted the offer, HEG talks with the candidate to minimize any apprehensions or questions regarding the new position and to avoid developing any other situations that might cause the candidate to change his/her mind.

 Step 10: Follow-up

-HEG periodically follows-up with our client and the newly placed candidate during the first year after the completion of the search.
-If both can say that things are going well and there haven't been any negative surprises, then we know that we have accomplished our job.
+My firm periodically follows up with our client and the newly placed candidate during the first year after the completion of the search.
+If both can say that things are going well and there haven't been any negative surprises, then we know we have accomplished our job.

 comments powered by Disqus